Click on any picture to see a larger version

 Observatory also got renamed for various donors.
 Despite the interior

-modifications, the original art deco exterior remained intact in all its
+modifications, the original Art Deco exterior remained intact in all its

 details, after cleaning and some restoration work.